Malta Travel Guide – Getting Around

-If you’re backpacking your way through Malta or Gozo, efficient bus network is something definitely come in handy during the trip.
-While buses run almost everywhere, some of them are infrequent, which means you have to wait some time before the next bus will be at your stop.
-If you’re planning to hop on or off a lot, 7-Day Explore Tallinja Card can be your best bet.
+When making your way through Malta and Gozo, efficient bus network will definitely come in handy during the trip.
+Buses run almost everywhere, but often they have an infrequent schedule.
+This means you have to wait for some time before the next bus will be at your stop.
+If you’re planning to hop on or off a lot, Tallinja Card can be your best bet.
 It costs 21 EUR and offers unlimited travel to all major sites of both Malta and Gozo.

 Single bus fare in summer is 1.5 EUR and 2 EUR in winter.
-The card turned out to be the best value for money if you travel a lot since I compared it to single fares.
-While some of my friends prefer rental cars, you can expect to pay around 36 EUR per day.
+Using my card has turned out to be the best value for money since I also compared it to single fares.
+While some of my friends prefer renting cars, you can expect to pay around 36 EUR per day.
 Ferries are great to get to Gozo or Italy.
 Ferry to Gozo costs 5 EUR, while ferry to Italy will set you back around 55 EUR.

 Despite the fact that Maltese food is a mix of African, Italian and Middle Eastern cuisines, you don’t have to spend tons of money to get acquainted with its flavor.
 Get the Malta Discount Card to save more money on restaurant meals.
 With more than 150 restaurants and establishments covered by the card, some of them offer up to 50% discount!